 Mago Films has produced over 70 hours of successful television documentaries and factual series since 1999.

-The company is currently in production on a 13-part factual series entitled Surfing the Menu: Next Generation for the ABC and Discovery Asia which will be delivered in March 2016.
+The company has recently finished a 13-part factual series entitled Surfing the Menu: Next Generation for the ABC and Discovery Asia which will is on air now.

 Mago Films most recent documentary Great War Horses (Australian title, The Waler: Australia’s Great War Horse) was nominated for an AFI & AACTA Award for Best Cinematography and a Screen Producers Australia award for Best Feature Length Documentary in 2015.